 Proposed Services

-Calypso proposes to offer firm natural gas transportation service under the rates, terms, and conditions in Calypso’s Pro Forma FERC Gas Tariff ('Tariff"), Original Volume No. 1, as Rate Schedule FT and the General Terms and Conditions of Service.
+Calypso proposes to offer firm natural gas transportation service under the rates, terms, and conditions in Calypso’s Pro Forma FERC Gas Tariff ('Tariff"), Original Volume No. 1, including its General Terms and Conditions of Service, and, more specifically, under Rate Schedule FT.
 In addition, Calypso proposes to provide interruptible transportation service under Rate Schedule IT.
 These services will be performed on a nondiscriminatory basis under the Natural Gas Act.

 A buyer of the firm transportation service ("Buyer") will contract for and pay a monthly reservation fee based upon its Maximum Daily Transportation Quantity ("MDTQ").
 The total available MDTQ being offered in this open season is [950 MMcf] per day.